Skip to main content

 The ADA’s requirement for reasonable accommodations is a critical safeguard.
 It ensures that employees with disabilities are not excluded from the benefits of a wellness program or unfairly penalized for their inability to meet standard requirements.
 The obligation to provide a reasonable accommodation extends beyond the “reasonable alternative standard” required by HIPAA for health-contingent programs.

-For example, an employer would need to provide a reasonable accommodation for a participatory program, even though HIPAA does not mandate a for such programs.
+For example, an employer would need to provide a reasonable accommodation for a participatory program, even though HIPAA does not mandate a reasonable alternative for such programs.
 This could include providing materials in an accessible format, offering alternative activities, or ensuring physical access to program events.
 The ADA’s protections are broader and more individualized than HIPAA’s, focusing on the specific needs of the employee to ensure equal opportunity.

 Legal Act Primary Function in Wellness Programs Key Restriction/Permission